Guides Voicemail

 Some hotlines operate as voicemail-only services.
 If this is your use case, set the queue timeout to a short value so callers reach voicemail quickly.

-For staff: listening to voicemails
+For users: listening to voicemails

-Click on a voicemail entry to:
+Open a voicemail entry to:

-• Write follow-up notes just as you would for a live call
+• Write follow-up notes — just as you would for a live call

 Responding to callers